 Key takeaways

-• Limit orders are the single biggest fee lever: maker rates run 2-3x below taker rates, and Drift pays makers a 0.003% rebate.
+- Limit orders are the single biggest fee lever: maker rates run 2-3x below taker rates, and venues like Lighter charge makers nothing at all.

 Maker vs Taker Fees: Why the Distinction Matters